jenciso/newblog/content/blog/deploy-nginx-container-nginx/index.md

 EOF
 ```

-We can define our container resource.
-The resource type is `docker_container` and name as `nginx-server`.
+The second resource to be use is the container resource.
+Here, the resource type is `docker_container` and name as `nginx-server`.
 Within the block we set the resource parameters.
 We can reference other resources, such as a the `image`.

 ```shell
 cat >> config.tf << EOF